AdobeDocs/commerce-learn.en/help/headless/session-1.md

 ---
 title: Headless Architecture Session 1
-description: Learn what is headless architecture, composable commerce and personalized experiences
+description: Learn what is headless architecture, composable commerce, and personalized experiences
 kt: 13144
 doc-type: tutorial
 audience: all